-The Directors hereby present their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 December 2016.
+The Directors have pleasure in submitting their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 December 2017.

 Principal Activities

 The principal activity of the Company is that of investment holding.
 The principal activities of its subsidiary companies are disclosed in Note 6 to the financial statements.